Sudipta-Sen/SystemDesignMasterClass/DistributedSystems/Session1.md

 - **Challenges:** Performing health checks directly from the LB is inefficient.
 Large numbers of backend servers would slow down the LB’s primary task of routing requests.

     - Technical Reasons:
-        - Limited TCP connections: Each health check and request require separate connections.
+        - **Limited TCP connections:** The number of TCP connections a server can handle is limited.
+For each backend server, two TCP connections are required:

+            - one for relaying messages
+            - another for health checks.

+            This unnecessarily burdens the LB server.
+It should focus on routing requests efficiently rather than performing additional tasks like health monitoring.

-        - Redundant health checks from multiple LBs: Multiple LBs querying the same server create unnecessary load.
+        - **Redundant health checks from multiple LBs:** If multiple LB servers are performing health checks on the same backend server (Bservers), it leads to redundant work and unnecessary traffic.
+This increases the load on Bservers due to frequent health check requests.

-        - **Staleness and delay:** If backend servers fail between health checks, this might not be reflected immediately in the LB’s decision-making process.
+            Additionally, it exposes a leaky abstraction: for example, if a LB server is scheduled to perform one health check every 5 secs but if a Bserver receives 5 health check requests every 5 secs, it can infer that there are 5 LB servers, which should ideally remain abstracted.
+The backend should not be aware of the number of LB servers in the system.

 ### Orchestrator for Health Checks
 - Instead of having the LB handle health checks, we introduce an **Orchestrator Server**.
-This server regularly checks the health of all backend servers and updates the central **Config DB** accordingly.
+This server regularly checks the health of all backend servers and updates the central **Config DB** which is also used by LB server.

 - Advantages:
     - Reduces the load on LBs.
     - Removes redundant checks by delegating to a single orchestrator that updates all LBs.
-    - Allows efficient updating of backend server health in a highly available manner.
+    - Allows efficient updating of Bserver health in a highly available manner.

-### Self-Healing and Scalability
+#### Self-Healing and Scalability

-- The orchestrator system is designed to be self-healing.
-If an orchestrator worker goes down, another worker takes over its responsibilities.
-A leader is elected to distribute the monitoring tasks among workers.
+- **Potential Issue:** If the orchestrator server goes down, we would need another monitor to check its status, leading to a potential chain of monitoring the monitor itself.

-- Leader Election: The orchestrator system includes a leader who delegates backend server monitoring to workers.
-If a leader fails, another worker can take over as the leader, ensuring continuous monitoring.
+    While we could consider having Bservers push health updates directly to the LB server, this approach is not feasible as it requires Bservers to be aware of the LB server’s IP addresses, which should ideally remain abstracted.

+- **Solution:** Instead of relying on a single orchestrator, the system can have multiple orchestrators.
+There are two typer of orchestrator nodes -
+    1. Leader
+    2. Worker

+    Orchestrator workers work under the leader node.
+In the event of leader failure, these workers do not stop functioning.
+The system elects a new leader from the pool of workers.
+This way, we avoid needing continuous monitors for the monitors and ensure that the system is self-healing.

+- **Leader Election:** The orchestrator system implements leader election to maintain high availability and self-healing capabilities.

+    If a worker becomes overloaded --
+    - other workers can step in to assist.
+    - If none are available, the leader can dynamically spawn new workers and delegate tasks to them.

+    In case the leader goes down, another server within the worker pool will automatically take over leadership duties.
+Two popular leader election algorithms are --
+    - LCR Algorithm with time complexity O(n²)
+    - HS Algorithm with time complexity O(nlogn)

+### Handling Bserver Downtime Without Overburdening the LB Server

+A common consideration arises: what if the orchestrator takes a few milliseconds (e.g., 5ms) to detect that a Bserver is down, and in that short window, the LB server still forwards a request to the downed Bserver?
+It seems logical to think that the LB could identify a failed Bserver if it receives consecutive 5XX errors.
+However, this method is flawed because not all 5XX errors are indicative of a Bserver failure.
+For example, a user may make a bad request, leading to 5XX responses even when the Bserver is functioning properly.

+Relying on the LB to continuously call the Bserver's health API is also not a viable solution, as this brings us back to the initial problem: overloading the LB with responsibilities beyond request routing.

+The LB and orchestrator should have distinct responsibilities.
+The LB should not be burdened with the task of detecting Bserver failures.
+Instead, health checks and failure detection must remain the orchestrator's duty, while the LB focuses on relaying requests to backend servers.
+Keeping these responsibilities separate ensures more efficient operations and avoids unnecessary interference between the two components.

 ###  Redis Pub-Sub Model for Configuration Updates
 - A Redis Pub-Sub model is used to update LBs when there are configuration changes in the Config DB (e.g., adding or removing a backend server).